dafny-lang/rfcs/0012-unicode-strings.md

 currently take constant time on an `StringDafnySequence`, since a `java.lang.String` also stores its contents as UTF-16 code units.
 However, if `UnicodeStringDafnySequence.select(i)` will need to produce the i'th Unicode scalar value instead, this will require decoding all characters up to that index, which will take linear time in general instead.

+There are at two three possible approaches a given backend can take:

+1. Cache the most recently calculated index into the string value.
+   On the next indexing operation, decode forwards or backwards from this position to the requested index.
+   This would allow a series of indexing operations in non-decreasing (or non-increasing) order to take amortized linear time, and only perform poorly for truly random access.

-The solution will be to lazily decode strings into their UTF-32 encoded equivalent (i.e. sequence of scalar values) on the first operation that requires it.
+2. Lazily decode strings into their UTF-32 encoded equivalent (i.e. sequence of scalar values) on the first operation that requires it.
 This mirrors the optimization of evaluating concatenation of sequences lazily in the current C# and Java runtimes, and means that in most code that manipulates individual characters, the amortized runtime of indexing operations will still be constant.

-Note that this optimization will also help offset the fact that materializing and manipulating individual `char` values will in general require twice as much memory after this change.
+Note that either optimization will also help offset the fact that materializing and manipulating individual `char` values will in general require twice as much memory after this change.
-The compiler can leverage this support to initially store string literal values as UTF-8 bytes, and operations such as concatenation or equality comparisons can be implemented without having to decode these bytes into character values.
+The compiler can leverage this support to initially store string literal values in UTF-8 or UTF-16, and operations such as concatenation or equality comparisons can be implemented without having to decode these bytes into character values.
+We can decide on which optimization is better based on profiling typical applications, and possibly even provide both as options.

 # Drawbacks
 [drawbacks]: #drawbacks